Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Armour.md

 If armour has the magic tag, then normal [[weapons]] that have ignore-armour don’t bypass the rating.
 Only [[weapons]] that have magic and ignore-armour will bypass magic armour.

 Normally hunters can only get [[gear]] worth 1 or 2-armour.
-Armour worth more than that would be something very rare and special: perhaps ancient magic, or the results of weird science.
+Armour worth more than that would be something very rare and special: perhaps ancient magic, or the results of [[weird science]].

 [[Other Gear]]